How Cooking at Home Can Help You Lose Weight

 It’s easier than ever not to cook at home: Takeout, pickup, and a slew of food-delivery apps make no-cook eating as easy as tapping a few buttons on your phone.

 But that convenience can come at a high caloric cost.
-One simple — and usually less expensive — way to block those extra calories from heading for your waistline?
+One simple — and usually less expensive — way to keep those extra calories from heading for your waistline?
 Cook at home.

-Science backs it up, too: A 2014 study published in the journal Public Health Nutrition found that people who eat more meals at home consume 200 fewer calories at meals than those who eat out on the regular.
-And when these home cooks do eat out, they pick healthier options.
+Science backs it up, too: A 2014 study published in the journal Public Health Nutrition found that people who eat more meals at home consume about 200 fewer calories at meals than those who eat out on the regular.

 Find why cooking at home can help you lose weight, and get tips to make cooking at home easy and doable.

 Why Cooking at Home Can Help You Lose Weight